askap-vast/vast-tools/docs/components/pipeline.md

 :fontawesome-regular-file-alt: [Code reference](../../reference/pipeline/#vasttools.pipeline.PipeAnalysis.recalc_measurement_pairs_df).

-!!! warning "Warning: Long Run Time"
+!!! warning "Warning: Run Time & Memory"
-    Beware that for large pipeline runs the recalculation can take some time to complete.
+    Beware that for large pipeline runs the recalculation can take some time to complete and use up considerable memory.
+    On a shared instance, e.g. a Jupyter Hub environment, the admin may need to be consulted to allow for enough memory access.

 A method to recalculate the measurement pairs dataframe using a provided measurements dataframe that is assumed to have been edited.
 For example, some measurements could have been removed or the fluxes could have been changed to corrected values.